dant89/go-seo/README.md

 # go-seo
-A Go tool to provide SEO advice
+A Go tool to provide SEO advice for a specified domain.

+## Improvements
+- Command line domain argument
+- Add more analyser options apart from H1 length
+- Persist results to a database
+- Add ability to scan entire domains
+- Add ability to validate inbound / outbound links